But I will admit to writing specifically about taxes since 1999.

 More of What You Win"

-If you'd like to see more of my portfolio or discuss a potential project, just drop me a note in the comments section below (I won't print it; it's for contact purposes only) or e-mail me at writeitright @ gmail dot com.
+If you'd like to see more of my portfolio or discuss a potential project, e-mail me at dontmesswithtaxes @ gmail dot com (email address edited to prevent spamming).